 Entry fee amounts for professional events are the largest factor that has kept potential competitors from attempting to leap from regional or local events to the big leagues.
 In today's world, despite its economic woes, many people are nonetheless spending big bucks seeking the "big glory."
 You could expect to spend about $2,000 per event to get started.

-Sponsors, then, are in general what one seeks first before trying to make it on the professional side of this sport.
+Sponsors, then, are generally what one seeks first before trying to make it on the professional side of this sport.
 But that's tricky too.
-For a "newbie" coming up through the ranks, the general fare is product and maybe a little money.
+For a "newbie" coming up through the ranks, the general fare is the product and maybe a little money.
 In truth, until you have made a name for yourself, you aren't worth much more than that to the companies that provide such sponsorships.
 And making a name for yourself doesn't just occur on the water and at the weigh-in line.

 All the changes in the last few years in this sport have made me very proud that we continue to support bass clubs and regional semiprofessional leagues of events.
 You help pay the bills, not just for us, but for the "bigs" as well.
 They may have forgotten, but we haven't.
 We know who "brung us to the party."